Peering through a fence, passed a horse wearing a pink bridle,

-One fall while attending college, I took a part-time job in a factory in Oklahoma City.
-I worked five days a week from 330 to 730 p.m.
+In the fall of 1988, in my junior year of college, I took a part-time job in a factory in Oklahoma City.
+I worked five days a week from 3:30 to 7:30 p.m.
 For the times, I made great money.
 After taxes, I drew $140.00 a week.

-I worked assembling a variety of products for i’m-not-sure-what.
+I worked assembling pumps a variety of products, like, I’m-not-really-sure-what.
 I lacked the talent required to successfully apply epoxy to tiny little plastic disks that fit over something, and when the products I worked on were returned, they moved me to a different job on the line.

 I started out operating an electric screwdriver.
 I got really fast at fastening backplates onto stuff.
 Within a few months, I moved up the line to the coveted tester position.
 I even got zapped a few times testing products.
 Thrilling, I say!